survivejs/react-book/manuscript/12_authoring_libraries.md

 T> It can be useful to use `npm link` during development.
 That will allow you to use a development version of your library from some other context.
 Node will resolve to the linked version unless local `node_modules` happens to contain a version.

 Sometimes you might want to publish something preliminary for other people to test.
-In that case you can hit `npm publish <x.y.z> --tag beta`.
+In that case you can hit `npm publish --tag beta`.
 After that your users can install the tagged version using `npm i <your package name>@beta`.

 An alternative way to consume a library is to point at it directly at `package.json`.
 In that case you can do `"depName": "<github user>/<project>#<reference>"` where `<reference>` can be either commit hash, tag or branch.
 This can be useful especially if you need to hack around something and cannot wait for a fix.